Chart Color Schemes

 Russell Vale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified six projects likely impacting this region.
-Notable ones are Woonona Place, The Plaza Woonona Specialist Retail and Recreational Centre, Russell Vale Underground Expansion Project, and Bulli Hospital Site Redevelopment.
-Below is a list of those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects expected to affect the region.
+Notable projects include Woonona Place, The Plaza Woonona Specialist Retail and Recreational Centre, Russell Vale Underground Expansion Project, and Bulli Hospital Site Redevelopment.
+Details on projects of greatest relevance are provided below.

 Professional plan users can use the search below to filter and access additional projects.